 Sergeant Ames nodded before he motioned toward a box of tissues on the table.
 “His six-year-old daughter called at 4:27 this morning.
 When we got there the poor kid was almost catatonic.
 She took us to her parents in the garage.
 The car was still running.
 She hasn’t said ten words since.”

 “Eva.
 My God!”
 How slowly Eva would move her Monopoly piece—that silver top hat—from one real estate property to another.
 The other day I’d run into Jorge at the neighborhood park, and Eva and I had tossed a softball back and forth underhand.
 How could a six-year-old get through this with no experience to fall back on?

 “She’s with a case worker down the hall,” the officer said.
 “She mentioned your name, and she asked for Beth.
 Is she your daughter?”

 I put my head in my hands.
 “Beth is Diana’s daughter.
 Diana’s my . . . friend.”

 “Well, you and Beth were the only people Eva mentioned.
 That’s why I asked you to come in.
 Mr. Middleton, our detective has already given us his theory as to what happened.
 What he described is much more common than first-degree murder.
 Someone shoves, someone falls and hits their head.
 Alcohol almost always plays a role.
 We won’t know until the tests come back, but alcohol seems to have played a part here.

 I rubbed my eyes.
 “You mean he killed her?
 My God!”

-“It looks that way,” he said, almost apologetically.
+“Perhaps,” he said, almost apologetically.